Diagnosing Simulation and Hardware Barriers to Cross-Size Transfer in Equivariant Quantum Reinforcement Learning

 \section{A Theoretical Bound on Cross-Instance Transfer Performance}

-Building on the theoretical foundations established by \cite{schatzki2024theoretical} (Appendix~\ref{sec:app1}) and the assumptions \textbf{(A1–A7)} introduced earlier (see Appendix~\ref{app:assumptions}), we now derive a formal upper bound on the performance $P_m(\theta_n^*)$ of the QRL agent when deployed on the $m$-city target task $T_m$ using parameters $\theta_n^*$ learned from the $n$-city source task $T_n$.
-The objective is to quantify the extent to which the agent's performance on $T_m$ can be predicted based on its training dynamics on $T_n$, the $S_n$-equivariant circuit structure, and the dissimilarity $\mathcal{D}_{n \rightarrow m}$ (see Appendix~\ref{app:dissimilarity} for more details) between the source and target tasks.
-This bound offers a theoretically grounded estimate of the potential performance degradation induced by zero-shot transfer across different problem sizes, while respecting the symmetry-aware architecture of the underlying quantum neural network.
+Building on the theoretical foundations established by \cite{schatzki2024theoretical} (Appendix~\ref{sec:app1} and Assumptions \textbf{(A1)--(A8)} in Appendix~\ref{app:assumptions}), with the operative regularity hypothesis being the lifted-policy smoothness (A7)), we now derive a conditional diagnostic lower bound on the performance $P_m(\theta_n^*)$ of the QRL agent when deployed on the $m$-city target task $T_m$ using parameters $\theta_n^*$ learned from the $n$-city source task $T_n$.
+The objective is to identify the scaling structure of the cross-size performance degradation rather than to predict gaps numerically.
+The penalty $\mathcal{D}_{n \rightarrow m}$ (see Appendix~\ref{app:dissimilar_derivation} for the worst-case operator-norm derivation) decomposes into a parametric mismatch term with explicit generator-difference constant $C_{\rm gen}\in\{2,4\}$ and a structural smoothness term carried by Assumption (A7), while respecting the joint permutation-equivariance of the implemented Model~B architecture.